genderkit/genderkit/_articles/periareolar-mastectomy.md

 ---
-title: Periareolar mastectomy
+title: periareolar mastectomy
 weighting: 5
 feature:
   image: surgeons.jpg
   caption: "Faces of surgeons performing surgery"
 ---

-### More information
+### What should I be aware of?

+Complications of mastectomy can include too much or too little tissue removed, "dog ears" (pouches of skin), and hypertrophic or [keloid scars](http://www.nhs.uk/Livewell/skin/Pages/Keloidscarring.aspx) {% cite yelland2017 -l 262 %}.

 {% capture warn %}
 Not all breast tissue is removed in mastectomy, and it does not remove the risk of breast cancer.
 {% endcapture %}
 {% include warning warning=warn %}

-In a mastectomy, the breast tissue is removed, and usually the nipples are made smaller and repositioned.
+There is no recommended method for breast self-examination in the UK, but you should learn how your breast tissue feels and looks and see a doctor if you experience any unexpected changes.

+### How do I get mastectomy?

+{% include list-of-surgeons %}

 Mastectomy usually requires an overnight stay in hospital {% cite cr181 -l 31 %}.
 Mastectomy is a major surgery and has a significant recovery time.
 You should expect to spend around 4-6 weeks time recovering before you are ready to resume work or study.
 When you are discharged from hospital, your surgeon should provide you with a sick note to give to your employer.

-Complications of mastectomy can include too much or too little tissue removed, "dog ears" (pouches of skin), and hypertrophic or [keloid scars](http://www.nhs.uk/Livewell/skin/Pages/Keloidscarring.aspx) {% cite yelland2017 -l 262 %}.

 ### Are there other options?